What to Say on a Thank You Card for an HVAC Customer

 Why and When are You Sending the Card?

 Some HVAC businesses send out holiday thank you cards to anyone who purchased their services that year.
 Other HVAC businesses send out thank you notes a month or so after they’ve finished a job for a customer.
 Naturally, the the content of the thank you card should be different depending on whether it is a holiday card or not.
+There is also nothing stopping you from sending both, especially if the service was performed earlier in the year.

 Seasonal cards may be partly to remind customers of maintenance they should take in the New Year.
 Many HVAC contractors will remind customers to perform furnace maintenance in the fall, or air conditioner maintenance in the spring.